Drink and dance

-[Fall 2017 update: Since Prince’s regrettable death, this is my second update of the link as various videos go offline.
+[Fall 2018 update: Since Prince’s regrettable death, this is my third update of the link as various videos go offline.
 I had first found material suddenly availably online – then the one I chose went missing.
 So I updated again.
 And now again in Fall 2018.
 Below is the text from my original post.
 The world lost a musical genius with Prince’s passing.]

 So things doing these music posts have taught me?
 Prince very intentionally doesn’t really exist on YouTube.
 But here’s the band, with a different singer.
 The other performance I considered was this Limp Bizkit cover, because they top the list when I think late 90s bands, but it doesn’t really feel like my 1999 memories… So you get the Revolution.
 Minus Prince.
 Which is a shame, because I own quite a bit of his stuff and love his music.

 Other things I remember about the late 90s?
 Power ballads, Ben Affleck, and movies about the world ending.
 While I am also a fan of Independence Day and Will Smith playing Will Smith, the animal cracker scene kind of covers the gist for most of these movies.
 You know, before the BOOM!

 3. It’s the End of the World – R.E.M.
 (1987)

 Yup.
 That’s what was supposed to happen.

 Only it didn’t.
 This one is a bit of a “cheat” for me on this list as I didn’t discover Dan Bern until 2003.
 I had just started dating my husband, had a friend in town from England, and his friend dragged us out to see Dan Bern – the next Dylan! – at the Black Sheep Inn in Wakefield, Quebec.